Where to go and feed yourself for supper or in the wee hours in the morning, when most restaurants and bars in Singapore are already sleeping

 We love to eat.
 After a long night out drinking, partying or sadly, working in Singapore, sometimes, the only way to make everything feel better is to treat yourself with some serious grub.
 Well here you go, the ultimate list of late-night joints to hit up for supper in Singapore.
 Pssst… we covered all the corners of the island!

-It’s only right to have supper at this cloak-and-dagger burger place in Amoy Street.
+It’s only right to have supper at this cloak-and-dagger burger place on Amoy Alley.
 Delicious and greasy is how a great late-night burger should be and they absolutely nailed it.
-The menu is simple, just different variations of a classic burger with a thick juicy beef patty (sorry vegetarians and vegans).
+The menu is simple, just different variations of a classic burger with a thick juicy beef patty.
+Don’t worry, we also have a vegetarian option now in the form of a mushroom burger.
+Ask for no mayo and you’ve got yourself a vegan burger.
+Now everyone’s happy.

 Another good spot for your fried chicken cravings, Chicken Up offers free-flow fried chicken buffet at $25, and watermelon soju is a must-order.